Runway Vertical supporting Storm Riders, a local teenage rock band in Ibiza - February 2020 (Pic by Ryan Koriya)

 This could be by forwarding them useful articles (like this one) and industry tips that you may come across, or by gifting them with an online course, a musicians conference ticket or one-on-one time with an industry professional who knows about the new music business.

 This is crucial!
-Following the wrong advice can cost an artist a lot more than I'd care to mention.
+Following the wrong advice can cost an artist a lot more than you'd imagine.

 - Sponsor or fund the artist with occasional or monthly payments, big or small, in exchange for exclusive access and content.
 Sites like Patreon allow for huge success stories such as Pentatonix and Walk Off The Earth both of whom you will certainly have seen in action by now.